ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 * Zerto Virtual Replication: The Zerto Virtual Manager (ZVM) system is deployed as an {{site.data.keyword.cloud_notm}} virtual server instance (VSI) and its backup is not supported by Veeam or IBM Spectrum Protect Plus.
 If your disaster recovery strategy requires you to recover the ZVM without performing a site failover, you should use your preferred Windows backup solution to back up and restore the ZVM.
 * F5 BIG-IP: F5 recommends [file-based backup of the F5 configuration](https://support.f5.com/csp/article/K13132){:external}, which you can direct to your file server.
 * FortiGate Security Appliance or VM: Fortinet recommends [file-based backup of the FortiGate configuration](https://help.fortinet.com/fos50hlp/54/Content/FortiOS/fortigate-best-practices-54/Firmware/Performing_Config_Backup.htm){:external}, which you can direct to your file server.
-* HyTrust Cloud Control and Data Control: HyTrust supports both image and file-based backup of the HyTrust server appliances.
+* HyTrust CloudControl and DataControl: HyTrust supports both image and file-based backup of the HyTrust server appliances.
 For more information, see the HyTrust administration guides.
-* VMware HCX: The HCX appliance management interface allows you to create and download a file-based backup of the HCX manager configuration similar to the vCenter Server Appliance.
+* VMware HCX: The HCX appliance management interface allows you to create and download a file-based backup of the HCX Manager configuration similar to the vCenter Server Appliance.

 ## More considerations
 {: #solution_backingup-considerations}